 Volumetric video is an emerging media format that captures a subject in three dimensions but allows playback from any conceivable angle.
 Volumetric video is much different than 3D movies or 360-degree video in that a user can experience a recording with six degrees of freedom (6DoF), including X, Y, and Z axes, in addition to pitch, yaw, and roll.
-This freedom allows users to experience, rather than watch, a recorded event through the use of VR (virtual reality) or AR (augmented reality) headsets.
+This freedom allows users to experience, rather than watch, a recorded event through VR (virtual reality) or AR (augmented reality) headsets.

 Game studios or teams of professional creatives who have mastered the art of computer graphics produce the vast majority of VR experiences today.
-Volumetric video offers a cheaper alternative to make an immersive experience that could unlock VR & AR content production to an entirely new set of creative teams and individuals with prior experience in video production.
+Volumetric video offers a cheaper alternative to make an immersive experience that could unlock VR & AR content production to a new set of creative teams and individuals with prior experience in video production.

 How do you capture Volumetric Video?

 Depth-sensing cameras (like the Microsoft Azure Kinect) paired with a traditional camera to capture color can capture volumetric video.
 The depth camera captures depth by analyzing infrared light and generating a 3D mesh of the subject.

 Companies like Depthkit offer software solutions to combine depth and color from these two recordings into a single volumetric video.
 Creators often use multiple cameras from different angles to create a fully immersive experience.

 Microsoft has even created several full Mixed Reality Capture Studios to capture subjects in high fidelity.
 These studios employ the use of a multitude of cameras on a green screen sound stage to produce a professional-grade volumetric video or what they call holograms.

 Creators must consider both the delivery mechanism and the device used for volumetric video playback.